Abigail-Jatto/Film-Data-cleaning/README.md

 # Film Data Cleaning Project (MySQL)

 This project involves duplicating, cleaning, and preparing a dataset named `film_data` for further analysis.
-The operations were performed using **MySQL**, with a focus on removing duplicates, correcting formatting issues, and ensuring data consistency.
+The operations were performed using **MySQL** by removing duplicates, correcting formatting issues, and ensuring data consistency.

-This SQL project showcases basic and essential steps in preparing a raw dataset for analysis, including:
+The following steps include:

 - Removing duplicate records and columns
 - Assigning unique identifiers
 - Cleaning inconsistent values
 - Renaming and formatting columns
-**🔗 [Project 1: Film Data Cleaning Project (MySQL)]**

 ---

 ## Data Duplication and Backup